pulumi/docs/content/blog/copilot-lessons/index.md

     twitter: 🚀 Building Pulumi Copilot taught us key AI engineering insights – Minimize LLM workload, validate outputs rigorously & use "skills" for modular tasks.
 Plus, sometimes when AI hallucinates features, it reveals exactly what users want!
     linkedin: 🚀 Building Pulumi Copilot taught us key AI engineering insights – Minimize LLM workload, validate outputs rigorously & use "skills" for modular tasks.
 Plus, sometimes when AI hallucinates features (like a "--force" flag), it reveals exactly what users want!
 ---
-Today we want to share some insights from the Copilot team at Pulumi, where we're building an AI assistant for cloud infrastructure - including some learnings about AI hallucinations that taught us not only about AI but also about our own product and how our customers use it.
+Building AI-powered developer tools comes with unique challenges, and today we want to share some key insights from our journey creating Pulumi Copilot, an AI assistant for cloud infrastructure.

-While reviewing user feedback for Pulumi Copilot, one message caught our eye: "Your tool doesn't know anything!".
+Consider this user feedback we received:  "Your tool doesn't know anything!".
 Having just made some changes, we braced for the worst.
 But the evals were still looking strong, so what was going on?

 <!--more-->

 The user was attempting to force-delete a stack that still contained resources.
 Copilot confidently suggested utilizing a `--force` flag, which would have been a logical solution... except this flag doesn't exist in Pulumi.
 This was a pure hallucination!
 Such occurrences are typical when building with LLMs.
-However, this particular error was more than a simple glitch - it revealed something about the product, and out customer expectations.
+However, this particular error was more than a simple glitch - it revealed something about the product, and our customer expectations.

-Let's start with the fundamental tension between software engineering and prompt engineering.
+To understand how we got here - and why this "error" actually taught us something valuable about our product - let's start with the core challenge we faced: balancing traditional software engineering with the new world of prompt engineering.

 ## Engineering for Reality: Software Engineering vs Prompt Engineering